-CHI554 PTH577 CSO601 MIN728 MIN743 THIRD SEMESTER Church in Med. and Ref.
-Period(3) Systematic Theology (Section 1) CHI556 PTH577 MIN764 MIN744 FOURTH SEMESTER Church in Modern World Stude est or min in the sele As a gui Groupings courses su Fourt suggested desire the courses m Vocational Interest Groupings ents may have a particular vocational inter- distry in mind.
-They may also need guidance action of electives to their greatest advantage.
-The de to that selection, Vocational Interest as have been established, and suggested witable to each grouping are listed below.
-The teen hours of courses under a grouping are as a minimum number.
-The student may as thelp of his adviser in selecting the particular most suitable for his vocational interest. a.
-The Po MIN705 MIN706 MIN716 MIN728 MIN729 MIN745 MIN747 MIN717 CSO638 CSO603 CSO611 CSO644 CSO652 Preparation of Sermons 2 Delivery of Sermons 2 Worship 2 Psychology of Pastoral Care 4 Introduction to Pastoral Counseling 3 Church Administration 3 Ministerial Leadership 2 Church Music 2 Education for Mission and Evangelism 2 The Church and Family Life 3 Church and Community Organization 4 Contemporary Ecumenical Movements 3 The Church and Social Welfare 3
+MIN744 Field Education

+Select one

+The Junior and Senior Interdepartmentals are

+not offered or required for the academic year 1970-71.

+Suggested Vocational Interest Groupings

+Students may have a particular vocational interest or ministry in mind.
+They may also need

+guidance in the selection of electives to their greatest

+advantage.
+As a guide to that selection, Vocational

+Interest Groupings have been established, and

+suggested courses suitable to each grouping are listed

+below.

+Fourteen hours of courses under a grouping are

+suggested as a minimum number.
+The student may

+desire the help of his adviser in selecting the particular courses most suitable for his vocational interest

+a.
+The Parish Ministry

+MIN705 Preparation of Sermons 2

+MIN706 Delivery of Sermons

+MIN(16 Worship

+MIN728 Psychology of Pastoral Care.
+4 MIN729 Introduction to Pastoral Counseling 3

+Training of the state of the st

+MIN745 Church Administration 3 MIN747 Ministerial Leadership 2

+MIN717 Church Music

+MIN765 Education for Mission and Evangelism 2

+CSO603 The Church and Family Life

+CSO611 Church and Community Organization 4

+CSO 644 Contemporary Ecumenical Movements 3

+CSO652 The Church and Social Welfare

+CSO617-618 Church and Community Analysis 3 CSO621 Social Ethics 3

+Additional courses pertaining, including courses in Fields I.

+nd III not taken for concentration.

+b.
+Christian Educational Ministry

+MIN761 The Church's Educational Ministry